Protect your negotiation leverage before buyers test your defensibility narrative.

 Clients use this map to:

-This assessment is typically engaged at moments when assumptions become consequential:
+This assessment is typically engaged at moments when defensibility assumptions become consequential:

 *Timeline assumes timely access to requested materials and stakeholders.
 Delays extend delivery proportionally.